OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 -----

-If you ever have owned a japanese Sega Saturn game, some of the discs came with a fancy code on the inner ring
+If you ever have owned a japanese Sega Saturn game, some of the CDs came with a fancy code on the inner ring.

-### how?
+### Findings
-* Code is a simple array of 6 bits, it can create up to 64 different characters.
+* Code is an array of 6 bits, it can create up to 64 different arrangements (characters).
-* Grid is clearly numbered from 0 to 5 to adress each bit.
+* Array is numbered from 0 to 5 to adress each bit, for easier deciphering.
-* Encodes each game ID number which are all unique.
+* Matrix seems to correlate with each game ID number, which are all unique.

 THE MATRIX GRID
 ```